-Apr 14 ~ Arrive in Honiara
+Apr 25 ~ Arrive in Honiara

-Arrive in Honiara for an overnight to recover from your flights.
+Arrive in Honiara for an overnight and to recover from your flights.
 Our local agent will transfer you from the airport to your hotel.
-If you would like to arrive earlier, we can arrange divergent airport transfers and extra nights.
+If you would like to arrive earlier, we can arrange divergent airport transfer and extra nights.

-Apr 15 ~ Embark on the Bilikiki
+Apr 26 ~ Fly to Gizo and embark on the Bilikiki